lukso-network/network-genesis-deposit-contract/README.md

     ) external;
 ```

-The `tokensReceived` function is meant to be called by the LYXe token smart contract which implements the ERC777 interface.
+The `tokensReceived` function will be called by the LYXe token smart contract, which implements the ERC777 interface.

-- `address operator`, `address from`, `address to`, `bytes calldata operatorData`are unused parameters.
+- `address operator`, `address from`, `address to`, `bytes calldata operatorData` are unused parameters.
-- `uint256 amount` is the parameter that defines the amount of tokens sent by the caller (LYXe token contract)
+- `uint256 amount` The amount of LYXe sent by the sender (32 LYXe)
 - `bytes calldata depositData` is the parameter that is used to send all the bytes related to the deposit

 #### Amount